 Human Milk Polymorphisms Associated with Drug Metabolism

-In collaboration with Vanderbilt University, we will extract DNA and sequence human milk samples exposed to sertraline (Zoloft) for relevant polymorphisms associated with drug metabolism.
+Goal: In collaboration with Vanderbilt University, the project will extract DNA and sequence human milk samples exposed to sertraline (Zoloft) for relevant polymorphisms associated with drug metabolism.

 Macronutrient Profiling in Human Milk

-We are measuring the quantity of macronutrients in human milk samples in collaboration with the lab of Dr. Jae Kim (https://www.cincinnatichildrens.org/bio/k/jae-kim) at Cincinnati Children’s Hospital.
-Some of the macronutrients that we are measuring include carbohydrates, fat, and protein (ng/mL).
-We are also measuring the total caloric count of the human milk samples being analyzed.
-Using this data, we are able to evaluate what maternal and infant characteristics may influence the macronutrients of human milk.
+Goal: Measure the quantity of macronutrients in human milk samples.
+Some of the macronutrients being measured include carbohydrates, fat, and protein (ng/mL).
+Also measure the total caloric count of the human milk samples being analyzed.
+Using this data, evaluate what maternal and infant characteristics may influence the macronutrients of human milk.

 Maternal and Child Outcomes Reported by Breastfeeding Women Following Messenger RNA COVID-19 Vaccination

-We sought to evaluate a cohort of vaccinated lactating women for vaccine-related symptoms and their chest/breastfed children for any nonserious and serious adverse events.
+Goal: Evaluate a cohort of vaccinated, lactating, women for vaccine-related symptoms and their breastfed children for any non-serious and serious adverse events.

 Bertrand K, Honerkamp-Smith G, Chambers CD.
 Maternal and Child Outcomes Reported by Breastfeeding Women Following Messenger RNA COVID-19 Vaccination.
 Breastfeed Med.
 2021;16(9):697-701. doi:10.1089/bfm.2021.0169